Robustness Among Multiwinner Voting Rules: Preliminaries

-\textbf{STV.}\quad For an election with $m$ candidates, the STV rule executes up to~$m$ rounds as follows.
-In a single round, it checks whether there is a candidate $c$ who is ranked first by at least $q = \lfloor\frac{n}{k+1}\rfloor+1$ voters and, if so, then it (i) includes $c$ into the winning committee, (ii) removes exactly $q$ voters that rank $c$ first from the election, and (iii) removes $c$ from the remaining preference orders.
+\paragraph{Single Transferable Vote (STV).} Let $E = (C,V)$ be an election with $m$~candidates and $n$~voters.
+To select a committee of size $k$, the STV rule proceeds as follows.
+First, it computes the quota value $q$; in our case we use the Droop quota~\cite{Droop1881} $q = \lfloor\frac{n}{k+1}\rfloor+1$.
+Then it executes up to~$m$ rounds as follows.
+In a single round, it checks whether there is a candidate $c$ who is ranked first by at least $q$ voters and, if so, then it (i) includes $c$ into the winning committee, (ii) removes exactly $q$ voters that rank $c$ first from the election, and (iii) removes $c$ from the remaining preference orders.
 If such a candidate does not exist, then a candidate $d$ that is ranked first by the fewest voters is removed.
 Note that this description does not specify \emph{which} $q$ voters to remove or \emph{which} candidate to remove if there is more than one that is ranked first by the fewest voters.
-We adopt the parallel-universes tie-breaking model and we say that a committee wins under STV if there is any way of breaking such internal ties that leads to him or her being elected~\cite{con-rog-xia:c:mle}.
+We adopt the parallel-universes tie-breaking model and we say that a committee wins under STV if there is any way of breaking such internal ties that leads to the committee being elected~\cite{con-rog-xia:c:mle}.

 We can compute \emph{some} STV winning committee by breaking the internal ties in some arbitrary way, but it is $\np$-hard to decide if a given committee wins~\cite{con-rog-xia:c:mle}.